-If your WooCommerce website is slower then it effects in two ways.
+If your WooCommerce website is slower then it affects you in two ways.
 It will increase the bounce rate and sales.
-And secondly, it impacts the SEO.
+And secondly, it impacts SEO.
 As site performance plays an important role in Google’s site ranking.

-All these stats shows that why speeding up your e-commerce site is important.
+All these stats show that why speeding up your e-commerce site is important.